Jesperkemist/documentation-test-v1/docs/data_schemas/device_stack/deposition_procedure.md

     ??? "sample_history"
-        A description of the conditions under which the sample have been stored between the finalization of the last segment and this segment
+        A description of the conditions under which the sample have been stored between the finalization of the last step and this step

         {% include "data_schemas/experimental_procedures/subsections/environmental_conditions_deposition.md" %}